This post may contain affiliate links. Please read our privacy policy.

 One of the most common questions that I get from my readers is about buttercream frosting.

-Although I have made several types of buttercream frosting recipes, this Homemade Buttercream Frosting is by far my favorite due to its flavor, simplicity, and smooth texture.
+Although I have made several types of frosting recipes over the years, this Homemade Buttercream Frosting is by far my favorite due to its flavor, simplicity, and smooth texture.

 This buttercream recipe can be infused with many different flavors to accompany your baked goods.